Neslişah Sultan (daughter of Şehzade Ömer Faruk): Early life

-Neslişah Sultan was born on 2 February 1921 in Nişantaşi Palace, Constantinople.
-Her father was Şehzade Ömer Faruk, only son of Caliph Abdulmejid II and Şehsuvar Hanım.
+Neslişah Sultan was born on 2 February 1921 in her family's residence, the Sabiha Sultan Mansion, in the Nişantaşı neighbourhood of Istanbul.
+Her father was Şehzade Ömer Faruk, the only son of Caliph Abdulmejid II and Şehsuvar Hanım.
 Her mother was Sabiha Sultan, youngest daughter of Sultan Mehmed VI and Nazikeda Kadın.
 She had two younger sisters, Hanzade Sultan, and Necla Sultan.
 Her birth was the final entry inscribed in the palace register of dynasty members, making her the last imperial member of the Ottoman family.
+Shortly after her birth, she was nicknamed Büyük Neslişah, or Neslişah "the elder", to distinguish her from the slightly younger cousin Safvet Neslişah Sultan, called Küçük Neslişah (Neslişah "the younger").

-At the exile of the imperial family in March 1924, Neslişah and her family settled in Nice, France where she was educated.
-Here she spent her childhood and adolescence, before moving to Egypt in 1938, where she received a proposal from Egyptian prince Hassan Toussoun, and despite protests, she was engaged to him.
+At the exile of the imperial family in March 1924, Neslişah and her family settled in Nice, France, where she spent her childhood and adolescence, and received her education.
+Her grandfather, Abdulmejid, used to take her and her sister Neslişah to seashore during special occasions.
+The family relocated to Egypt in 1938 due to the outbreak of the Second World War, where she received a proposal from Egyptian prince Hassan Toussoun, and despite protests, she was engaged to him.
 However, later she broke off the engagement.

 Marriage

-In 1940, Prince Muhammad Abdel Moneim, son of Egypt's last khedive Abbas Hilmi II send a proposal to Neslişah, as he was willing to marry her.
-Neslişah didn't agree and relations between her and father got cold, following which she agreed.
-The marriage took place on 26 September 1940, and she was given the title Sahibat-al Sumuw Al-Amira Neslishah (Her Highness Princess Neslishah).
+In 1940, Prince Muhammad Abdel Moneim, son of Egypt's last Khedive Abbas Hilmi II, proposed to Neslişah.
+Neslişah rejected the proposal, but accepted it following pressure from her father, despite her younger sister Hanzade, who later married another Egyptian prince a week before her sister, having volunteered to marry Moneim in her stead, an offer her father refused.
+The marriage took place on 26 September 1940 in el-Orouba Palace, Cairo, and she was given the title Sahibat-al Sumuw Al-Amira Neslishah (Her Highness Princess Neslishah).
 Two years earlier, Abdel Moneim, heir to a US$50,000,000 fortune, had obtained permission from his second cousin King Farouk of Egypt to marry Princess Myzejen Zogu (1909–1969), sister of King Zog I of Albania.
 However, the marriage never took place and Prince Abdel Moneim married Neslişah instead.
 On 16 October 1941, she gave birth to Prince Abbas Hilmi.
 He was followed three years later by Princess Ikbal, born on 22 December 1944.

 When the Egyptian Free Officers Movement deposed King Farouk in the July 1952 Revolution, they chose Prince Abdel Moneim to serve as chairman of the three-member Regency Body established to assume the powers of Farouk's newly enthroned infant son Fuad II.
 The Regency Body was dissolved on 7 September 1952, and Abdel Moneim was appointed as sole Prince regent.
 In the absence of a Queen consort, Neslişah de facto served as such by virtue of her position as the wife of the Prince regent.
 Her few official appearances during her husband's regency focused on charity work.
 Like the royal consorts who preceded her, she attended sporting events such as polo matches and the international tennis tournament final.